infinum/ios-handbook/Basics/Git.md

 ## 6. Pull requests

-The preferred way of merging a branch back into main is by creating a pull request and assigning it to a colleague for review.
+The preferred way of merging a branch back into `master` is by creating a pull request and assigning it to a colleague for review.
 At least one person should review any code that is going to be merged (reviewer on PR).

 Each PR should have a description.
 Link to the Productive/Jira task is minimum for description.
 It would be great to include a link to design (if applicable) and describe the changes that PR introduces.
 You can find a good read on what the description should contain [here][5].

 PR should have an assignee, which is usually a person who created a PR or the person who will be responsible for merging it.

-Master and/or develop branches should always be marked as protected on Github in order to prevent direct push to those branches.
-Next options should be checked on branch protection rules page on Github:
+Master and/or release branches should always be marked as protected on Github in order to prevent direct push to those branches.
+Next options should be checked on the branch protection rules page on Github:
 * ***Require pull request reviews before merging***
 ![Pull request][image-2]
-* ***Require status check to pass before merging (this includes any CI and Sonarcloud if used)***
+* ***Require status check to pass before merging (this includes Bitrise CI and/or SonarCloud if used)***
 ![Status chec][image-3]
 * ***Require branches to be up to date before merging***
 ![Branches][image-4]